 - acid reflux

-- chest pain when eating
+- chest pain (worse with eating)

 - abdominal pain